BACKPACKING RETREAT

 Hiking boots or trail runners

-Moisture-wicking socks (synthetic or wool), 2 pairs recommended
+Quick dry socks (synthetic or wool), 2 pairs recommended⁺ (or these)

 Rain jacket or poncho